Immigration Attorney Fees: Everything You Need to Know

-For such unlawful presence and certain prior crimes, there are other documents available, including the U Visa as well as the K-1/K-3 fiancé visa, which generally provide for faster processing times.
+For such unlawful presence and certain prior crimes, there are other documents available, including the U Visa as well as the K-1/K-3 fiancé visa, which generally provides for faster processing times.

 Once you’re ready to hire a qualified immigration attorney to assist you, be sure to conduct your research in terms of which law firm has the most attractive rates.
 Never sign a contract until you know what the fee schedule/rates are like, and how much more you may have to pay in the event any unforeseen circumstances arise.